 “Most charities would value an exploratory discussion about how you could help and any assistance is truly valued.
 Equally, I gain a different perspective on life, have met some amazing and dedicated people and have found working as a Trustee very rewarding.”

-Case study courtesy of Reach Volunteering.Back
+Case study courtesy of our national partner Reach Volunteering.Back